SPRITE-CubeSat/SPRITE_DRP/simulated_observations/README_SIMULATION.md

 ## Demo File, Input and Output Folders
-The "demo.ipynb" file is a notebook demonstrating how to run this code using N132D input data as an example.
+The "demo.ipynb" file is a notebook demonstrating how to run this code using input data for N132D, N49, and TwHyA as examples.
+(Two SNR, one Calibration Star example)

 All necessary input files for the demonstration code are provided in the "sim_input" folder.